harp/harpjs.com/public/docs/development/layout.md

 <h2 id="multiple-layouts">Multiple Layouts</h2>

 You can take advantage of Layouts in multiple locations through your application.
-In the following example, there is a directory of articles which you&rsquo;d like to have a different layout than on the main page of your site.
+In the following example, there is a directory of articles which you’d like to have a different layout than on the main page of your site.

 ```
 myapp.harp.io/